A word from the Art School Director

 Joseph Bezzina - Plein Air Landscape

-Joe is an experienced landscape artist with an ability to capture the rugged Australian bush in acrylic and oils.
+Joe is an experienced landscape and figurative artist with an ability to capture the rugged Australian bush in acrylic and oils.
 He encourages students to gain knowledge on tonal construction, composition and atmospheric perspective while letting the individual's style develop.
 Materials list - speak with tutor who will advise you.

 Joe teaches on Saturday 9:30am - 12:30pm